Why Ad-blocking is Both Ethical and Beneficial for Everyone

 Photo credit: Paweł Czerwiński

 AdLock is a comprehensive ad-blocking tool that would become your Internet guardian.
-Unlikely to most of the other ad blockers, AdLock is not selective when it comes to the ads to be blocked, and in no means, it collaborates with rich advertising platforms.
-It works perfectly with all different kinds of ads seen on the Web: pop-ups and banners, video ads, cryptocurrency mining ads and so on.
+Unlike most of the other ad blockers, AdLock is not selective when it comes to the ads to be blocked, and by no means, it collaborates with rich advertising platforms.
+It works perfectly with all different kinds of ads seen on the Web: pop-ups and banners, video ads, cryptocurrency mining ads, and so on.
 Besides its main function, AdLock has a handful of other great features: